 - Registry: a service that handles the required APIs defined in this specification - Client: a tool that communicates with Registries - Push: the act of uploading blobs and manifests to a registry - Pull: the act of downloading blobs and manifests from a registry - Blob: the binary form of content that is stored by a registry, addressable by a digest - Manifest: a JSON document uploaded via the manifests endpoint.
 A manifest may reference other manifests and blobs in a repository via descriptors.
-Examples of manifests are defined under the OCI Image Spec apdx-2, such as the image manifest and image index (and legacy manifests). - Image Index: a manifest containing a list of manifests, defined under the OCI Image Spec apdx-6. - Image Manifest: a manifest containing a config descriptor and an indexed list of layers, commonly used for container images, defined under the OCI Image Spec apdx-2. - Config: a blob referenced in the image manifest which contains metadata.
+Examples of manifests are defined under the OCI Image Spec apdx-2, such as the image manifest, image index, and artifact manifest. - Image Index: a manifest containing a list of manifests, defined under the OCI Image Spec apdx-6. - Image Manifest: a manifest containing a config descriptor and an indexed list of layers, commonly used for container images, defined under the OCI Image Spec apdx-2. - Artifact Manifest: a manifest containing a collection of blobs, defined under the OCI Image Spec apdx-7. - Config: a blob referenced in the image manifest which contains metadata.
 Config is defined under the OCI Image Spec apdx-4. - Object: one conceptual piece of content stored as blobs with an accompanying manifest.
-(This was previously described as an "artifact") - Descriptor: a reference that describes the type, metadata and content address of referenced content.
+(This was previously described as an "artifact", and has been renamed to avoid confusion with the "artifact manifest".) - Descriptor: a reference that describes the type, metadata and content address of referenced content.
 Descriptors are defined under the OCI Image Spec apdx-5. - Digest: a unique identifier created from a cryptographic hash of a Blob's content.
-Digests are defined under the OCI Image Spec apdx-3 - Tag: a custom, human-readable manifest identifier - Subject: an association from one manifest to another, typically used to attach an artifact to an image. - Referrers List: a list of manifests with a subject relationship to a specified digest.
+Digests are defined under the OCI Image Spec apdx-3 - Tag: a custom, human-readable manifest identifier - Subject: an association from one manifest to another, typically used to attach an artifact to an image.
+The subject field is included in the image and artifact manifests. - Referrers List: a list of manifests with a subject relationship to a specified digest.
 The referrers list is generated with a query to a registry.